Loading...

 Any educational staff from EU schools can participate in Erasmus+ job shadowing:

-Finding the right partner school is crucial for a successful job shadowing experience.
-Here are the best methods:
+Finding the right partner school is crucial for a successful job shadowing experience:

-The official EU platform for finding partner schools.
-Search by country, school type, areas of interest, and connect directly with schools looking for partners.
+Official EU platform for finding partner schools.
+Search by country, school type, areas of interest.

-Connect with schools already active in European projects.
-Many eTwinning schools welcome job shadowing visitors.
-Access to 200,000+ schools across Europe.
+Connect with 200,000+ schools already active in European projects.
+Many welcome job shadowing visitors.

-If your school has previous Erasmus+ partnerships, student exchanges, or sister schools, these are ideal for job shadowing visits.
-Existing relationships make organization easier.
+Previous Erasmus+ partners, student exchanges, or sister schools are ideal for job shadowing visits.

 Schools need time to prepare for visitors.
 Contact potential partners 3-6 months before your planned visit.
 Some schools can only host during specific periods (avoid exam weeks, school holidays).